 *Louis B. Anderson was born on this date in 1870.
 He was a Black journalist and politician who served as alderman of Chicago's 2nd ward from 1917 to 1933.

 He returned to Chicago and attended the Chicago-Kent College of Law.
-After graduating in 1897 he befriended Robert S. Abbott, threatening a printer with the loss of city contracts unless it employed Abbott, and became a contributing editor of Abbott's Chicago Defender.
+After graduating in 1897, he befriended Robert S. Abbott, threatened a printer with the loss of city contracts unless it employed Abbott, and became a contributing editor of Abbott's Chicago Defender.
 Anderson was the victim of an attempted robbery at 29th Street and Wabash Avenue on March 1, 1905.
 He was not intimidated and was armed.
 He shot one of the two assailants through his overcoat.
-Anderson was a partner of Chicago-based Anderson-Watkins Film Co., which in 1913 produced and distributed a three-reel film known as A Day at Tuskegee and was a lawyer served as a county attorney.
+Anderson was a partner of Chicago-based Anderson-Watkins Film Co., which in 1913 produced and distributed a three-reel film known as A Day at Tuskegee, and was a lawyer who served as a county attorney.

-Also, in 1922 Anderson served on a committee looking into the Ku Klux Klan's alleged activities in the City's affairs, he and two other aldermen announced to the press that they had received death threats.
-In 1923 Chicago's wards were increased from 35 to 50, while the number of aldermen per ward was decreased from two to one.
+Also, in 1922 Anderson served on a committee looking into the Ku Klux Klan's alleged activities in the City's affairs; he and two other aldermen announced to the press that they had received death threats.
+In 1923 Chicago's wards increased from 35 to 50, while the number of aldermen per ward decreased from two to one.
 Jackson was redistricted to the new 3rd ward, while Anderson kept his 2nd ward seat.
-After Thompson's return to the mayoral office following the 1927 election rumor had it that Anderson was likely to receive the "prize plum" of the chairmanship of the Council's finance committee, but Council Democrats worked to keep him off the committee.
-Later in the year, he considered running for the United States House of Representatives against De Priest, then the only Black in Congress.
+After Thompson's return to the mayoral office following the 1927 election, the rumor was that Anderson was likely to receive the "prize plum" of the chairmanship of the Council's finance committee.
+Still, Council Democrats worked to keep him off the committee.
+Later in the year, he considered running for the United States House of Representatives against De Priest, the only Black in Congress.
 He did not run for re-election in 1933.
 In 1936 he ran for the Republican nomination for Illinois's 1st congressional district, falling to De Priest.

-Anderson was married to Julia E. Anderson prior to her death in 1931.
+Anderson was married to Julia E. Anderson before her death in 1931.
 He would elope with Oneita Starks in 1933, remaining married to her until his death.
-Having been ill since Christmas, he died in his Chicago home on May 28, 1946, of bronchial pneumonia.
+Having been ill since Christmas, he died of bronchial pneumonia in his Chicago home on May 28, 1946.
 Services were held in St. Thomas' Episcopal Church on June 1.